ANDHRA PRADESH TOURISM GUIDE

 Occupation in Andhra:

 Lacquer toys, Anakapalli articles, Ikat weaving, Pembarthi Sheet Metal Ware, Nirmal pottery, Bidriwork as well as Gadhwal, Pochampalli and Dharmavaram silk saris are some of the amazing handlooms and handicrafts Andhra Pradesh is renowned for.
-Durgi, Allagadda and Tirupati are three of the major centers of stone art.
-Telengana is particularly well known for its folk paintings.
-Banjara needle craft, Kalamkari, the pen-painted fabrics of Machilipatnam and Kalahasti; Silver Filigree of Karimnagar and Budithi handicraft of Srikakulam are other handicraft specimens.
+Durgi, Allagadda, and Tirupati are three of the major centers of stone art.
+Telangana is particularly well known for its folk paintings.
+Banjara needlecraft, Kalamkari, the pen-painted fabrics of Machilipatnam and Kalahasti; Silver Filigree of Karimnagar and Budithi handicraft of Srikakulam are other handicraft specimens.

 Climate of Andhra Pradesh:

 varies from 41-20 degree centigrade in summer (March to May) to 32 -13 degree centigrade in winter (january to February).
 June to December are the monsoon months and the weather remains hot and sultry.
 October to February is the best season.

 The Deccan Festival, with its cultural programs, is celebrated in February.
 Bakri-Id is celebrated with ritualistic fervor in Andhra Pradesh and in particular, the old city of Hyderabad.
 The Andhra Ugaadi which heralds the New Year also means a season of mango-pickling and more literary pursuits such as poetry competitions.
 The state also observes typical Indian festivals such as Nag Panchami, Holi, Diwali, Gandhi Jayanti, Mahavir Jayanti, and others.

 APTDC (Andhra Pradesh Tourism Development Corporation), Tank Bund Road, Hyderabad-500 004